papis/papis/doc/source/database_structure.rst

 The database
 ============

-One of the things that makes papis interesting is the fact that there can be many backends for the database system, including no database.
+One of the things that makes Papis interesting is the fact that there can be many backends for the database system, including no database.

 Right now there are three types of databases that the user can use: